chadpjontek/node-api-server-boilerplate/README.md

 ***How to use:***
 * Create tests and put them in the `./tests` folder.
 Then run them with `npm test`.
 * To run server in development mode, run `npm start`.
-Saved changes will result in webpack rebuilding the bundle and nodemon restarting the server.
+Saved changes will result in webpack rebuilding the bundle and nodemon restarting the server. **Note** You must have a build in the `/dist` folder the first time you run this command. *See below on how to create it.*
 * To create a production build, run `npm run build`.
 The output will be in the `/dist` folder.